rit-igm-web/igme-330-shared/notes/1-canvas-intro-to-drawing-context.md

   - make sure that the `ctx.strokeStyle` and `ctx.fillStyle` are set so that we can see these new rectangles
   - in the comments field of the dropbox, describe the changes you made
 - Rename **cs-canvas-1.html** to ***lastName-firstInitial*-cs-canvas-1.html**
-- ZIP and POST ***lastName-firstInitial*-cs-canvas-1.html** into the dropbox (you'll submit this together with the next checkoff in the same zip)
+- You will include _this_ file in a folder (along with _another file from the next unit_) that you will then ZIP and POST into the assignment dropbox.

 ## VI.
 Study for the next "Study Quiz"?: